The ET5 is expected to become the hottest-selling model for NIO like the Model 3 is for Tesla.

 Ma did not specify which market he was referring to, but it's safe to speculate that it is the Chinese new energy vehicle (NEV) market.
 After experiencing NIO's new car launch on-site, we think Ma's hint is likely to become a reality.

-NIO held NIO Day 2021, its most important annual event, on December 18 in Shanghai's neighboring city of Suzhou to announce the highly anticipated new sedan ET5.
+NIO held NIO Day 2021, its most important annual event, on December 18 in Shanghai's neighboring city of Suzhou to launch the highly anticipated new sedan ET5.

 The ET5 is NIO's second sedan after its flagship ET7, and the company's fifth production model.